Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

-Irregardless of the formal \gls{ram} definition, regulations, e.g., the \citet[Art.
-16]{europeancommission_commission_2019}, prescribe specific conditions that define a minimal percentage of \gls{cne} capacity that must be made available for cross-border exchange and that ensures the feasibility of long-term traded capacities. \begin{itemize} \item \textbf{minRAM:} ``\textit{CNECs with a RAM of less than the minRAM factor multiplied by Fmax at zero-balance are assigned an AMR value (adjustment for minRAM) in order to increase the RAM.}''
+Regardless of the formal \gls{ram} definition, regulations, e.g., \cite[Art.
+16]{europeancommission_commission_2019}, prescribe specific conditions that define a minimal percentage of \gls{cne} capacity that must be made available for cross-border exchange and that ensures the feasibility of long-term traded capacities called \gls{minram}.